Place: St Isaac’s Square On the map

 Architect: Andrei Stackensneider

-What it is in our days: Here is the city’s parliament, the Legislative Assembly of St. Petersburg.
+Our days: Here is the city’s parliament, the Legislative Assembly of St. Petersburg.

-Notable features: On the facade of the building you can see the emblem of Saint-Petersburg.
+Remarkable features: On the facade of the building you can see the emblem of Saint-Petersburg.
 Two crossed anchors, sea and river, represent the power of the city over the seas and rivers; scepter – capital functions of the city.